Yearning for a Good ‘Neck’ Sleep?

 If the answer is most likely a yes, continue to read on.

-A pillow that fails to support the neck probably will cause the neck to end up in a wrong position for a long period of time, which inevitably causes excessive stress to the neck and leads to pain.
+A pillow that fails to support the neck will probably cause the neck to end up in a wrong position for a long period of time.
+This inevitably causes excessive stress to the neck and leads to pain.
 The question here is, how do we choose a good pillow?

-A GOOD pillow is one that could help preserve the natural curvature of the neck, and the position in which the neck has its normal curvature is called the neutral position of the neck.
-This is important because the muscles at the neck can be supported so that they can relax and not overwork throughout the night.
-Just like a good back support could help us maintain a good back posture and prevent overworking of the back muscles, a good pillow could help us maintain a good neck posture at night.
+A good pillow is one that can help preserve the natural curvature of the neck.
+The neutral position of the neck is the position in which the neck has its normal curvature.
+This is important so that the muscles at the neck can be supported.
+This enables them to relax, and not overwork throughout the night.
+A good back support helps us maintain a good back posture and prevent overworking of the back muscles.
+Likewise, a good pillow could help us maintain a good neck posture at night.

 Before we talk about how to choose the most suitable pillow for yourself, we must look at the sleeping positions.
-The reason is that with different sleeping positions, different support is required to maintain a neutral neck postion.
+Different support is required for different sleeping positions.
+This is to maintain a neutral neck postion.